gcalacdayuniv/2026lms/README.md

 * **Target Audience Badge:** Displayed the specific enrollment restriction parameters directly within the Class Roster header for immediate visibility.
 * **Lecturer Manual Student Enrollment:** Added a modal utility within the Class Roster screen allowing lecturers to search and manually assign active students into their courses, overriding existing strict target audience gating parameters.
 * **Dynamic Registration Course Lists:** Abstracted the textual string input for "Course" in the Student Registration block into a Dynamic Dropdown Select element populated by the `Programs` table.
-* **Security & Credential Management:** Introduced the `/api/change-password` endpoint.
-Users can now securely update their password directly from their profile sidebar, and lecturers can force reset student passwords from the roster panel.
+* **Security & Credential Management:** Introduced the `/api/change-password` and `/api/update-details` endpoints.
+Users can securely update their personal information and passwords, and lecturers can force reset student passwords from the roster panel.

 ## Development Directives
 When asked to add features, debug, or refactor, you must strictly adhere to the following rules: